Testura/Testura.Android/README.md

 - Quick and easy to set up
 - Designed to be used with the page object pattern
-- Designed to be flexible so you can change the behavior of individual services and/or extend the UI dump functionallity.
 - Interact with multiple objects at the same time
+- Makes it easy to run tests with multiple devices
 - Add custom extensions to handle pop-ups, error dialogs, loading bars, etc without any overhead.
 - Help tools to create your page objects ([seperate project](https://github.com/Testura/Testura.Android.PageObjectCreator))